Brabham BT44, 1974

 The seat was remade in Sylmasta modelling putty/resin to fit the inner monocoque which now sported an entirely new roll-over bar with corrected footings behind the driver’s shoulders.
 The tank top was super-detailed with throttle assembly, oil temperature sender cable, routing for tachometer cable and fuel pressure line, inclined fuel filler, as well as the electrical output to the ignition box and fuel tank breather lines.
 All these aspects carried onto into the fully-detailed engine which additionally featured scratch-built exhaust pipes (including secondary to primary spring clips), full set of lower engine ancillaries including oil pressure sensor, clutch and brake lines, full plumbing of fuel system on the monocoque closing panel LHS.
 The BT44’s external catch-tank was made and plumbed into the oil tank within the monocoque with its overflow pipe being routed over the gearbox.
 The forward radiator bleed pipe was fed through the monocoque closing panel towards the water header-tank at the rear of the cylinder heads.
 All oil lines were replaced with braided equivalent variably covered with shrink-wrap anti-chafing protection where passing over vibrating aspects of the DFV especially.
 The ignition box was electrically detailed, with accelerator actuation and fuel-plumbing within the vee, including the pancake filter down to the electrical fuel pump and fuel valve in place on the rear left monocoque surface which featured the triangular fuel bag access panels, one on each side.

 The gearbox was a super-detailed replacement in resin for the overlong and poorly detailed Tamiya version of the Hewland FG400.
-Around this, brakes were detailed and plumbed, brake cooling duct was manufactured and added to fit via a metal locator with surrounding collar for the undersurface of the airbox when fitted.
+Either side of this, the brakes were detailed and plumbed, brake cooling ducts were manufactured and added to fit via a metal locator with surrounding collar for the undersurface of the airbox when fitted.
 The rear oil radiators were detailed and fully plumbed with aeroquip-like braided tube.
 The rear uprights were super-detailed with replacement parts, as was the wholly replaced rear anti-roll bar and links.
 Radius rods were replaced with aluminium tube, retaining the Tamiya ‘rose-joints’, in this model.
 The rear wing support stays were replaced with thinner gauge material in keeping with scale appearance.